ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Speed software containers distribution in your infrastructure
 Netflix is on its way to use IPFS to synchronize its Docker containers worldwide.
 Since each node fetch them from the fastest peers they know, the whole synchronisation is even faster than with specialised solution.
 You can read more about Netflix use case here: https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/
+If you use K3S, you can take a look at https://github.com/Duske/k3s-ipfs

 ### Examples of projects to distribute computation